New Degree Programs

 In preparing their review report, reviewers may wish to use the following as a template:

-Items requiring expedited approval by the Quality Council are not subject to external appraisal such as new graduate diplomas and new collaborative programs.
+Items requiring expedited approval by the Quality Council are not subject to external appraisal such as new graduate diplomas.

 All new undergraduate programs and graduate degree programs require Quality Council approval.